At Etlworks we take security and data protection very seriously. Figure below illustrates layers of security between your data and the bad guys.

 Encryption during transmission

-Since only SSL connections to the Integrator back-end are allowed - inbound and outbound traffic is automatically encrypted.
+Since only SSL connections to Integrator's back-end are allowed - inbound and outbound traffic is automatically encrypted.

 Encryption of the secure credentials